Vessel Monitoring System

 Commissions VMS Standard Operating Procedures

-In accordance with paragraph 6.9 of the Commission VMS SSPs the Commission VMS Standard Operating Procedures ( 899.25 KB), were elaborated, and approved by the Commission at WCPFC6 (2009).
+In accordance with paragraph 6.9 of the Commission VMS SSPs the Commission VMS Standard Operating Procedures (as approved in Dec 2021 at WCPFC18) (616.44 KB), was approved by the Commission at WCPFC18 (2021).

 Form to be used to registering a vessel on the Commission VMS (VTAF)

 Paragraph 2.9 of the Commission VMS SSPs states, " For each fishing vessel required to report to the Commission VMS the flag CCM will submit all necessary data to complete its data file in the Commission’s VMS database.
 This data will include the name of the vessel, unique vessel identification number (UVI) [* if and when adopted by the Commission], radio call sign, length, gross registered tonnage, power of engine expressed in kilowatts/horsepower, types of fishing gear(s) used as well well as the make, model, unique network identifier (user ID) and equipment identifier (manufacturer’s serial number) of the ALC that vessel will be using to fulfil its Commission VMS reporting requirements."